 This one may sound obvious, but often happiness can be a choice.
-By focusing as much energy as is possible on the positive aspects of life, and by practicing gratitude for all that we already have, we can impact our own mental outlook and choose not to be held hostage by circumstances or past mistakes.
+By focusing as much energy as is possible on the positive aspects of life, and by practising gratitude for all that we already have, we can impact our own mental outlook and choose not to be held hostage by circumstances or past mistakes.
 There are various tricks to get the happiness juices flowing, from laughing out loud at terrible joke, singing to yourself in the car, or a more disciplined approach such has practising mindfulness or meditation.
 Some of these take practice, and again it is important that you find what suits you, but it is certainly worth the effort.
 In fact, it’s probably essential for survival!”Most people are about as happy as they make up their minds to be.” – Abraham Lincoln

 01 611 0707